 Many hotels and hostels offer laundry services or, alternatively, you could find an Airbnb that has a washing machine you could use yourself.
 Laundromats are also always an option, though I can’t imagine it’s the preferable option considering the limited amount of time you have when it comes to exploring Europe.

-All in all, there are a number of things that one needs to take into consideration when packing for 2 weeks in Europe.
+All in all, there are a number of things that one needs to take into consideration when figuring out what to pack for Europe.
 Follow the guidelines below and you should be perfectly well-equipped for your trip!

-This packing list is also appropriate for all sexes and genders, just pick and choose some things as they don’t apply to you.
+This checklist is also appropriate for all sexes and genders, just pick and choose some things as they don’t apply to you.

 - 4 Tops

-- Depending on the season or region your travelling in, either bring a mixture of long-sleeved and short-sleeved tops, just long-sleeved or just short-sleeved tops.
+- Depending on the season or region of Europe you’re visiting, either bring a mixture of long-sleeve and short-sleeve tops, just long-sleeve or just short-sleeve tops to wear in Europe.

-- We also recommend bringing one or two nicer tops or button-down shirts along with more casual t-shirts or tops.
+- I always recommend bringing one or two nicer tops or button-down shirts along with more casual t-shirts or tops.
 We like Bluffworks t-shirts as they’re both practical and also look good!